sajidak/notes/imagemagik.md

 - https://www.xnview.com/en/xnconvert/
   - UI Tools
   - **XnConvert-linux-x64.tgz**
   - XnConvert is a powerful and free cross-platform batch image processing,
   - allowing you to combine over 80 actions.
 Compatible with 500 formats.
   - It uses the batch processing module of XnViewMP
   - **XnViewMP-linux-x64.tgz**
   - XnView MP is a powerful picture viewer, browser and converter for Windows, Mac and Linux.
   - This software can read more than 500 formats change picture size, reduce picture file size and much more!
   - **XnSketch**

+## Convert Usage
+`convert [input-option] input-file [output-option] output-file`

-## Convert options
+### Convert options
 	-resize geometry     resize the image

 	-ping                efficiently determine image attributes
 	-identify            identify the format and characteristics of the image